bartonski/barton_juggling/thoughts_and_notes/things_to_learn_early.md

     * If you're dropping too much, back up to an easier step and get it perfect
 * Practice your juggling grip.
 * Try varying scoop size?
-* When juggling clubs, you're juggling the center of gravity of the clubs.
 * Pay attention to movements that feel rushed.
 Analyze what is causing the rush and fix it.
 You may:
+    * Learn the feeling of a rush, and conciously 'un-rush'.
+Concentrate on good technique and smooth throws.
+    * 'Polish' your throws -- make your movements regular and predictable
     * Increase the height of your throws
     * Increase your dwell ratio
     * Decrease the length of your scoop (catch closer to your throw position)
-    * 'Polish' your throws -- make your movements regular and predictable
+* When juggling clubs, you're juggling the center of gravity of the clubs.